Pregnancy, Infertility, and Postpartum Health

 Changes in appetite, weight and/or interest in pleasurable activities/interests

-If you are experiencing a sense of overwhelm or uncertainty related to pregnancy, childbirth, or motherhood contact Dr. Hick for the support you need and deserve during this challenging time.
+If you are experiencing a sense of overwhelm or uncertainty related to pregnancy, childbirth, or motherhood contact Center for Shared Insight, PC for the support you need and deserve during this challenging time.

 Additionally, below you'll find top resources to aid in processing pre and postpartum thoughts and feelings: